jjrr1984/eurojackpot/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.s
+Launches the test runner in the interactive watch mode.

 ## Special notes